wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/index.md

 ## Persistence

-LangGraph4j makes it easy to persist state across graph runs.
+SpringAiGraph makes it easy to persist state across graph runs.
 The guides below shows how to add persistence to your graph.
 > _TO DO_
 <!--
 - [How to add persistence ("memory") to your graph](persistence.html)